Luis Balbo

-Luis Francisco Balbo Vieira (born 28 March 2006) is a Venezuelan professional footballer who plays as a left-back for the Serie A club Fiorentina.
+Luis Francisco Balbo Vieira (born 28 March 2006) is a Venezuelan professional footballer who plays as a left-back for the Austrian Bundesliga club Sturm Graz.
 A former youth international for Portugal and Venezuela, he plays for the Venezuela national team.

 Club career

-Balbo is a youth product of the academies of the Portuguese clubs União, Porto and F.C.
-Famalicão.
+Balbo is a youth product of the academies of the Portuguese clubs União da Madeira, Porto and Famalicão.
 On 30 January 2024, he joined the Italian club Fiorentina on a contract until 2028.

 International career

 Balbo was born in Venezuela to Venezuelan parents, and is of Portuguese descent through a grandmother.
 He moved to Portugal and holds dual Venezuelan and Portuguese citizenship.
 He made an appearance for the Portugal U16s in 2022.
 He played for the Venezuela U17s at the 2023 FIFA U-17 World Cup.
 He was also called up to the Venezuela U20s at the 2025 South American U-20 Championship.

 He was called up to the senior Venezuela national team for a set of friendlies in November 2025.
 He debuted in a 1–0 win over Australia on 14 November 2025.